You might think that Primavera P6 is used solely by Engineers and Schedulers during review of construction delay analysis.

 Now the long-awaited moment – the Attorneys – it is their time to interfere and decide which party is right in this conflict.

 However, for the attorneys to be able to properly judge the case and make a decision, they need to review the contract’s condition and the delay analysis.

 As we mentioned above, the delay analysis was executed using Primavera P6, and now the attorneys need to accurately assess the report.

-Fortunately, software such as ScheduleReader, which is a viewer used to view the (.XER) files quickly and without editing any information in them greatly help in these situations.
+Fortunately, software such as ScheduleReader, which is a viewer used to view the (.XER) files quickly and without editing any information in them greatly helps in these situations.

-Eventually, this approach saves a lot of time in the process of the judgement and also efficiently helps attorneys to make the right decision that is suitable for the specific case.
+Eventually, this approach saves a lot of time in the process of the judgment and also efficiently helps attorneys to make the right decision that is suitable for the specific case.